simonhyll/devcontainer/README.md

 ### Alternative 2: Clone

 With this approach you clone the project and then remove the `.git` folder in order to effectively copy the folder from Github.
-This has the benefit if you not having to learn how submodules work and you won't have another dependency in your project, but it doesn't offer easy updates.
+This has the benefit of you not having to learn how submodules work and you won't have another dependency in your project, but it doesn't offer easy updates.

 ```bash
 # Clone the container